 Love in the library, quiet and cool

 Love in the library, there are no rules

 I fell in love in the library once upon a time

 Bruce Springsteen’s “Dancing in the Dark” is apparently about a frustrated writer.
 “I Be Bound to Write to You” by Muddy Waters is about writing letters.
-“The Battle of Evermore” by Led Zeppelin makes references to The Lord of the Rings.
+“The Battle of Evermore” and other songs by Led Zeppelin make references to The Lord of the Rings.
 And the list goes on…